 POLICY REVISION DATE(S):

-2310.1 All employees are covered for Workers’ Compensation, effective the first day of employment.
+2310.1 All employees are covered for Workers’ Compensation effective the first day of employment.
 Workers’ Compensation

 provides employees and/or their beneficiaries with certain benefits in the event of a work related illness, injury, or accidental death.
 The District pays the full cost of this coverage, whether through a self-insurance mechanism or an insurance product.
-If an employee sustains a work-related illness or injury, he or she must report the illness or injury to their immediate supervisor or in their absence to the District Administrator, within 24 hours of the occurrence.
+If an employee sustains a work-related illness or injury, he/she must report the illness or injury to their immediate supervisor or in their absence to the District Administrator, within 24 hours of the occurrence.
 Failure to do so could result in a delay of benefits.

 2310.2 All payments for lost wages or salary due to a work-related illness or injury, medical treatment, and any other benefits will be made by the workers’ compensation claims administrator or insurance carrier as required by law.
 Workers’ Compensation benefit payments may be coordinated with any accrued sick leave or vacation leave as part of a medical or disability leave of absence.
 For more information about Workers’ Compensation benefits, please contact the District Administrator.